Sreejabeesabathini/bank_churn_prediction/README.md

-BBank Churn Prediction
+Bank Churn Prediction
-TThis project aims to predict whether a customer will stay with the bank or exit based on various customer-related features.
+This project aims to predict whether a customer will stay with the bank or exit based on various customer-related features.
 The prediction is made using a machine learning model trained on customer data, including demographic details, financial statistics, and account activity.

 Overview: